tempestphp/tempest-framework/README.md

-## Tempest is an MVC micro framework that gets out of your way.
+# Tempest is an MVC micro framework that gets out of your way.

+## Installation

+You can install tempest as a web project using `composer create-project`:

 ```php
 composer create-project tempest/app <project-name>